RahmaYasser/common-git-commands/README.md

 ```

 ### *Aliasing*
-*Giving a command alias name means to rename a command with short or easier name you choose,  example: to rename 'git remote' command with 'git rmt'*
+*Giving a command an alias name means to rename a command with short or easier name you choose,  example: to rename 'git remote' command with 'git rmt'*

 ```
 git config --global alias.<alias_name> <actual_command>
 ```
 >example: git config --global alias.rmt remote

 ### *Stash*
 *stash is a place where you put tracked files that you want to hide inside a stash(box) away from the working directory, you don't want them to be tracked or commited for now*

 >putting files into stash:
 ```
 git stash